-Very few people visit the fascinating site due to its remote location, yet it’s easy to spot when flying over our archipelago!
+Very few people visit the fascinating site due to its remote location, yet it’s easy to spot when flying over our archipelago.
 Those brave souls who have scuba dived the murky depths of the ocean hole have reported very poor visibility and sharks!

-Another favourite sight and attraction is the La Famille Express, a grounded shipwreck off of Long Bay Beach on Providenciales.
+Another favorite sight and attraction is the La Famille Express, a grounded shipwreck off of Long Bay Beach on Providenciales.
 This vessel began life in the Soviet Union, before serving as a transport vessel in Panama, and later, the Dominican Republic.

 During Hurricane Frances in 2004, the La Famille Express dragged its anchor for 12 miles from South Dock to its current location.
 After the wind and storm surge dropped, the vessel was firmly planted in the sand with little hope of recovery.